paudley/git-ai-reporter/src/git_ai_reporter/prompt_fitting/PROMPT_FITTING.md

 # Prompt Fitting Module

-## 🚨 CRITICAL: CLAUDE.md Data Integrity Compliance 🚨
+## CRITICAL: Data Integrity Compliance

 **MANDATORY READING BEFORE ANY CHANGES:**
-- This module enforces **complete data integrity** as required by CLAUDE.md
+- This module enforces **complete data integrity** as required by project specifications
 - **NO truncation, sampling, or data loss is permitted under any circumstances**
 - **All commits must be analyzed** - mandatory complete commit coverage
 - **System fails fast if any data would be lost**